Run control¶

 Run control options are global settings that determine what happens when you run the model

-(e.g., by clicking Save & Run in the model workbook or
+(e.g., by clicking Save & run in the Autory Excel ribbon or

 running a command such as autory run direct).